Welcome to today's edition of the Rush 24-7 podcast.

 Why aren't you going after all three that ran this story within an hour of each other?

-Why do you just be able to do that?
+Why are you just saying that?

-It seems such a cheap political move.
+It seems such a cheap political move, that part of it.

 Because it was the New York Times that got the leak.

-They had uh competition was out there.
+They had competition was out there.

-You know, she just got married a little over a year ago, used to Nicole Devinish, and used to watch Nicole after the debates in the 2004 presidential campaign, just make mincemeat of the media, even female members of the media, anchorettes, info babes, uh, you could just see them just seething cat fight claws about to come out.
+Poor Nicole Wallace, you know, she just got married a little over a year ago, used to, Nicole Devenish, used to watch Nicole, after the debates in the 2004 presidential campaign, just make mincemeat of the media, even female members of the media, anchorettes, infobabes.

-Because here was a woman, an attractive woman siding with that Dunce Bush.
+Because here was a woman, an attractive woman, siding with that dunce Bush.

-So she's set upon here by Manthe.
+So she's set upon here by Matthew.

 Why are you doing this?